 Urban Mandalas are photo collages that pay tribute to cities around the world.
 The images are a mix of architecture, natural landscapes, public sculptures, and graffiti.
 Each city is photographed in person and is then digitally composed.

 What is a mandala?
 In simple terms, a mandala is a circular pattern.
 In Buddhism, Hinduism, and to a lesser extent, Christianity (think: stained glass), mandalas are visual tools for meditation.
 My primary inspiration for this project came from Tibetan Sand Mandalas [Wikipedia], which act as a map of the cosmos and represent the impermanent nature of our existence.
-For my Urban Mandalas, I use pixels in place of sand to symbolize the idea is that everything is connected—from infrastructure to people.
+For my Urban Mandalas, pixels take place of sand to symbolize the idea that everything is connected—all is one.
 Stay tuned for new cities via Instagram, Facebook, & Twitter.

 Related Press: Vice Creators, This Works, Elle Decor (Italy), Harper's Bazaar (Serbia), Domus (Italy), Eigen & Huis (Netherlands), City Pages Minneapolis, Dapper Dan Magazine, Radar (France), Scout Magazine (Canada), Vancouver Courier (Canada), Midwest Home Magazine, Minnesota Monthly